-English lighting designer Lucy Carter has lit many productions for The Royal Ballet and has developed a strong creative partnership with Royal Ballet Resident Choreographer Wayne McGregor.
-Her credits for The Royal Ballet include Woolf Works (2015), Tetractys (2014), Raven Girl (2013), Metamophosis: Titian 2012, Live Fire Exercise (2011), Chroma (2008), Infra (2008) and Qualia (2003), and Dido and Aeneas / Acis and Galatea for The Royal Opera.
-In the 2015/16 Season she returns to work with McGregor on his new one-act ballet for the Company.
+English lighting designer Lucy Carter has a close creative partnership with Royal Ballet Resident Choreographer Wayne McGregor.
+Her credits for The Royal Ballet include Woolf Works, Tetractys, Raven Girl, Metamophosis: Titian 2012, Live Fire Exercise, Chroma, Infra and Qualia, and Dido and Aeneas / Acis and Galatea for The Royal Opera.
+In the 2015/16 Season she returns to work with McGregor on his new one-act ballet for the Company, Obsidian Tear.

 Carter’s theatre work includes Emil and the Detectives, Medea and Blurred Lines (National Theatre), Saturday Night and Sunday Morning (Royal Exchange Manchester), Love and Money (Young Vic) and Othello (Sheffield).
 Carter has won the Knight of Illumination Award for Chroma and Woolf Works.